fma2/pcp-intro-web-development-2016/README.md

 - Apply responsive design techniques and interactivity to a site using programming fundamentals
 - Know the basic technical vocabulary to communicate with front-end web developers

-####<a id="topics">Topics</a>
+####<a id="topics">Units & Topics</a>

+- Unit 1: Get Ready to Code
 	- Command Line
 	- Document Object Model
+- Unit 2A: Introduction to HTML
 	- HTML Document Structure
 	- HTML Elements, Tags, and Attributes
+- Unit 2B: Introduction to CSS
 	- CSS Selectors
 	- CSS Positioning
+- Unit 3: Grid-Based Web Design
 	- Responsive Design
+	- Media Queries
+	- Flexible Media
+	- CSS Frameworks
+- Unit 4: Special Topics
 	- Version Control
+	- Git & Github
 	- JavaScript & jQuery

 ####<a id="grading">Course Grading</a>
 Grades will be based on class attendance each day; active participation in class, including preparation; various in-class assignments and projects; and a final project, for which you will build a fully functioning website from scratch.